JetsonHacks

 Developing on NVIDIA® Jetson™ for AI on the Edge

-Jetson Nano Style – Serial Console
+Jetson Nano & NX Style – Serial Debug Console

 A Serial Debug Console is a useful tool for embedded development, remote access, and those times when the development kit has issues that you need to observe.
 Looky here: